 Proper landscape design and construction is crucial.
-It helps to maintain the aesthetic qualities of your landscaping and the integrity of your outdoor space, structures, and plants.
+It helps to maintain the unique aesthetic qualities of your landscaping and the architectural integrity of your outdoor space, structures, and plants.
 A knowledgeable and experienced landscape designer will show you ways to protect the value of your property and keep it safe for family and visitors.
-Here are some qualities of a great landscape contractor.
+Here are some qualities of a good landscape contractor.

 2) Portfolio and References

 Great landscape contractors should have portfolio examples of their work.
 They should have satisfied customers who are happy to provide testimonials.
 Looking at a company’s web-based portfolio will help you see if their style, quality, and attention to detail match your needs.

 Taking the time to read over reviews from other clients will provide insight into how they operate and treat their customers.
 These two things will give you a good idea of what it’s like to work with the company and what results you can expect.

 Don’t forget social media.
 Facebook and Instagram are both great places to see what a company does day-to-day, their scope of work, and designs from construction to completion.
 A landscape contractor who engages with their clients and community on social media is likely to be readily communicative with you.

 Any landscape contractor you hire will have a crew of people to meet your needs.
 It is important that those people are competent, courteous, and well trained.

 Don’t be afraid to ask your landscape design contractor about their crew.
 Look up some questions to ask a landscape contractor and see how they answer.
 Ask what sort of training they receive.
 Find out how much the crews know about industry best practices.
 The answers to these general questions to ask a landscape contractor will show how committed they are to quality, consistency, and safety.